-Consider your member’s journey from start to finish.
+Consider your member journey from start to finish; from coming for a tour to becoming a member.
 What can you do in each stage to ensure that when the time comes, you’ll be able to point them in the right direction (or better yet – introduce them to the right person)?

 The breakdown of the member journey will be different for each coworking space, but here’s an example that illustrates our point:

 You can start simply by asking potential members questions like “Why do you want to join our community?”.
 Alternatively, if there is a high demand for your space and you have the luxury to “source” the right candidates, you can go as detailed as sending qualification questionnaires or doing “entry interviews” with potential members.
 Ask them about their goals, interests, motivations to join your space or anything else that will help you come up with ideas on how to help them down the line.